 Implementing seamless single sign-on (SSO) for Google Chrome can be an effective way to improve productivity and user experience in a corporate environment.

-You can use Intune to distribute either the SSO extension (Addin Windows Accounts) or, more recently, the specific Google Chrome setting for SSO for the Azure AD.
+You can use Intune to distribute either the SSO extension (Addin Windows Accounts) or, more recently, the specific Google Chrome setting for SSO for the Entra ID (former Azure AD).

 Table of Contents

-Google Chrome - mit vs ohne Single Sign ON
+Google Chrome - with vs without Single Sign ON

 In the default settings you have to enter both user and password when logging in.
 Neither single sign on (SSO) nor the transfer of your login address from Windows works: